 - Any data retention and storage considerations

+- Define the use case with the requester.
 Validate Splunk-relevant details about the information, such as event breaks, timestamps, and other critical source-type elements.
 Discussing the use case with the requester enables you to uncover searches or dashboards that will be immediately useful to them.
 The scope should be to assist the requester with their initial search and dashboard setup to get them going, not a commitment to own their use case.

-Step Three: Implement the use case
+Step three: Implement the use case

-Once the data is defined, proceed with technical implementation.
+After the data is defined, proceed with technical implementation.

+- Build out search and reporting artifacts.
 Use the information gathered in the define data step.
 Focus on value-add elements that only you can uniquely provide, such as tags, reports, saved searches, dashboards, forms, field extractions, and any other elements you have uncovered or nice-to-haves submitted by the requester.

-Step Four: Validate
+Step four: Validate

 After developing the use case artifacts, validate that they achieve the expected results.

+- Run through the use case in your lab.
 Run the artifacts you created through testing in your own lab using sample data relevant to the use case.

+- Invite the requester to validate the use case.
 Have the requester review the results you generated from your tests to make sure the use case meets the requester's expectations.
 Make any adjustments needed.

-Step Five: Communicate
+Step five: Communicate

-This phase ensures that each diverse data point added to an analytic (or KPI) directly contributes to business value.
+This phase ensures that each data point added to an analytic (or KPI) directly contributes to business value.

+- Send an announcement about the availability of the new data.
 Communicate with the wider user community that the use case is available.
 This enables other users to consider how these data points might help them.

+- Help the community understand current and potential use case(s) for the data.
 In your announcement, suggest some creative applications of the data.
 Provide use case information that will help the community understand how this data can support stronger, data-driven decisions.